On the intersection of local Arthur packets for classical groups and applications: Introduction

-Note that $\psi^{\Delta}$ is a tempered $L$-parameter.
-As our first application of our main results, we give a precise formula for the cardinality of the left hand side.
-Conversely, we give a classification of all the local Arthur packets which have non-trivial intersection with any given tempered local Arthur packet.
+As an application of our main results, we give a precise counting of tempered representations in each local Arthur packet $\Pi_{\psi}$ and a description of their $L$-data (see Theorems \ref{thm cuspidal count}, \ref{thm temp non-negative}, \ref{thm tempered rep general}).
 The idea is to apply the precise formula in Theorem \ref{thm exhaustion of symbol} on an extended multi-segment whose associated local Arthur parameter is tempered.
-Briefly, we have the following results (see Theorem \ref{thm tempered rep general} for precise statements).

-\begin{thm}[Theorem \ref{thm tempered rep general}] Let $\psi$ be a local Arthur parameter. \begin{enumerate} \item [1.] $ \Pi_{\psi}$ contains a tempered representation only if $\psi$ is of chain shape (see Definition \ref{def chain shape}). \item [2.]
-Suppose $\psi$ is of chain shape.
-Then there is a precise formula to count the number of tempered representations in $\Pi_{\psi}$. \item [3.]
-Let $\phi$ be a tempered local Arthur parameter.
-Then $\Pi_{\psi} \cap \Pi_{\phi}\neq \emptyset$ if and only if $\Pi_{\psi}$ contains a tempered representation and $\psi^{\Delta}= \phi$, where $\psi^{\Delta}$ is the diagonal restriction of $\psi$ as in \eqref{def diag rest}.
-Note that $\phi=\phi^{\Delta}$.\\
+Based on the explicit counting, we provide a family of examples for the local non-tempered Gan-Gross-Prasad conjecture in \cite{GGP20}, by considering all local Arthur packets containing tempered representations, see Example \ref{exmp GGP}.
+We expect these precise countings to play important roles towards the local non-tempered Gan-Gross-Prasad problem.